microsoft/Mastering-the-Marketplace/saas/labs/lab2-create-landing-page/README.md

 ## Exercise: Browse to your landing page

-1. Using the plain URL to you created, `https://<prefix>.azurewebsites.net`, browse to that web page.
+1. Using the App Service URL to you created, `https://<prefix>.azurewebsites.net`, browse to that web page.
 1. Authenticate when prompted.
 1. You should see a message that reads, "**Token URL parameter cannot be empty**."

-> This is because we aren't coming to the landing page through the Azure portal and no marketplace purchase token is being passed.
-To finish our configuration, we need to configure Partner Center to be aware of the landing page.
+> **This is good!** You are seeing this message because you aren't coming to the landing page through the Azure portal and no marketplace purchase token is being passed.
+To finish your configuration, we need to configure Partner Center to be aware of the landing page.

 ## Exercise: Update Your Offer in Partner Center and Publish It